• Skip to primary navigation

 We’ve sometimes combined portions of the following resources (including ignoring some lesson material and changing assignments for some other lessons to be more relevant and/or less boring) into a one-year course:

-• Artistic Pursuits Senior High Book One: The Elements of Art and Composition by Brenda Ellis (not sold by us)
+• Artistic Pursuits Senior High Book One: The Elements of Art and Composition by Brenda Ellis (affliate link)

-• Artistic Pursuits Senior High Book Two: Color and Composition by Brenda Ellis (not sold by us)
+• Artistic Pursuits Senior High Book Two: Color and Composition by Brenda Ellis (affiliate link)

 • The Eye, the Shutter, the Light, the Color: An Introduction to Photography by Chloe Lee, Oak Meadow Inc. (not sold by us)

-• Nature Friend Magazine – drawing lessons (only one art instruction book of theirs – You Can Draw Wild Birds – is sold by us at the moment).
-Click here for the link to the magazine.
+• Nature Friend Magazine – drawing lessons (You Can Draw Wild Birds – may be available in our online shop.)
+Click here for the (non-affiliate) link to the magazine.

 In the teen years, an art course could be general (e.g. traditional education) and/or specific to a student’s career or hobby interests, for example, woodworking or jewelry-making or stock photography (digital art).
 Sewing and similar hand-crafts are mentioned under “Family Studies” (continue scrolling) but could be considered an art course instead.

-• “See the Light” is a drawing/painting unit study video approach.
+• “See the Light” is a drawing/painting unit study with video approach.

-• Photography – James Staddon at https://www.lenspiration.com/ (Full disclosure: This is not an affiliate link).
+• Photography – James Staddon at https://www.lenspiration.com/ (not an affiliate link).
 I heard him speak at a Christian online homeschool conference and had a bit of contact with him at that time.
 I would definitely recommend his website although none of our family have gone through his course(s) yet.

-Music: See this blog post “Joy’s Picks for Music…” for resources and ideas
+See this blog post: “Joy’s Picks for Music” – for resources and ideas!

 French (or other languages)